 As a website owner you’ll want to track down and fix broken links that are triggering 404 errors to improve user experience and to help your website’s SEO ranking.

 What is a 404 error?

 A 404 error (pronounced “four oh four”) is a standard response code that is triggered when the server can’t find what was requested.
 When the requested page can’t be found the website displays an error page.
-Also known as a “Not Found” error, the 404 error is one of the most recognizable errors encountered on the Web.
+Also known as a “Not Found” error, the 404 error is the most recognizable error on the Web.

 Your WordPress theme will include a default 404 error page template that displays in place of the page that can’t be found.

 What causes a 404 error?